Medical elective in Nepal

 - Good working relationships with placement hospitals and rural clinic.

 - All our full time staff are experienced working with foreigners and their expectations

 - We actively promote local economies in the villages through an equitable model of collaboration and 'trade not aid'.
 In this case the trade comes from tourism.

 - We do not sub-contract our responsibilities.
 AA Nepal is linked to AA UK and we work together to create professional, safe trips.

 - Safe and comfortable accommodation throughout your Elective in our guesthouse

 Adventure Alternative works with the Moving Mountains Trust which operates NGOs in Kenya and Nepal and carries out many long term projects and programmes.
 ‘MM’ was started by Director Gavin Bate during many years working in aid work and development, and ‘AA’ is the company that provides revenue and investment for many of them to become financially self-sufficient.

-This relationship between company and charity began in 1991 and our elective programme has sprung from the relationships we have with the medical authorities and the communities which you will visit.
+This relationship between company and charity began in 1991 and our elective programme has sprung from the relationships we have with the medical authorities and the communities which you can visit.

 Clearly there is an appeal in visiting a different country and culture, but this is also a chance to see relief work first hand and understand how an NGO runs.

 Perhaps most importantly it will allow you to see how an organisation with a developmental perspective is upholding the principles of the Millennium Development Goals.
 Director Gavin Bate has been involved in the overseas development industry for many years and has developed a structure in Adventure Alternative which reflects the unprecedented opportunity of the post-2015 agenda once the MDGs expire.
-He regularly attends events at the Overseas Development Institute and Business Fights Poverty to ensure that th
+He regularly attends events at the Overseas Development Institute and Business Fights Poverty.

 - Duration 4 weeks (minimum)